 What Is a Dental Emergency?

-- A tooth was physically knocked out or removed
+- Physically knocked out or removed tooth

 What to Do In an Emergency

 Staying calm and obtaining immediate treatment are the best things you can do in an emergency.
 Find an emergency dentist in your area and schedule an appointment right away.